cyb3rmaniak/ATF-AutoSplitter/README.md

 Additionaly - updates to the code to work with future versions of ATF can be done without needing to know how to use CheatEngine, what are pointer paths or how a memory scan works.

+### LiveSplit terminology you should know:
+- Splits are the named segments in the LiveSplit window.
+Splitting the timer means storing the current segment time in the split itself, and moving to the next one.
+- Sub-splits are a way to group splits by parenting splits to other splits.
+In our case, the main splits are the ones with the scene names (Skid Row), and the sub-splits are the ones with the specific mission sections under each of the scenes (Entrance safe room).
+- An attempt in LiveSplit starts when the timer is started after a reset, or the launch of LiveSplit.
+It ends when the timer is reset.
+This can be manually (from the LiveSplit menu), by the auto splitter, or by splitting until there are no more splits left (reached the end of the list).
+- The timer for the attempt (***Real Time***) never stops.
+In order to effectively pause the timer, ***Game Time*** is used instead.
+- ***Game Time*** is paused during loading screens, while waiting for all players to connect, or optionally - when all players are in a safe room.

 ### Operation (simplified):
 1. By default the auto splitter searches for `%appdata%\..\LocalLow\Vertigo Games\AfterTheFall\Player.log`.
 2. If the "Parse log from start" setting <!-- TODO: add link to settings --> is set to: